TheMozg/awk-raycaster/README.md

 You need `gawk` version >= `4.0.0`

+OS X users must install gawk first.

+Using Homebrew do:

+    homebrew update

+    brew install gawk

+Your machine will now be ready to run it.

 #How to play
 Your objective is to navigate the map and activate exit elevator, killing hoards of monsters in the process.